steveAnkit/mittens/README.md

-# mittens
+# Mittens
-This is just a fun project in MEAN stack
+This is just a fun project in MEAN stack.
+It is similar to twitter where you can tweets about meows(cats)

-To get start with this project
+## To get start with this project

 First go to the project directory and start Node js server by typing in cmd :> node server.js

-To start mongodb
+## To start mongodb

 Go to :c/data/db and type in cmd

 :> mongod

-To connect with mongo server type in cmd
+## To connect with mongo server type in cmd

 :> mongo